kimmykokonut/Capstone/research-log.md

 ### Sun 4/28/24
 * 1000: adding weather api data to app
 * 1230: update portfolio to include capstone repository and put portfolio link in github profile page.

+### Mon 4/29/24
+* 0830: working on state issue with page not rendering accurate data